-It is important that you learn your college-assigned student identification number, identified in your acceptance email.
+It is important that you learn your college-assigned student identification number, identified in your acceptanc email.
 The nine-digit number begins with a 'G' and should be included on all forms and correspondence.
 This G Number also serves as the username for access to Lion's Den for online services and transactions.
 You need your G Number for just about everything you do at RVCC so make sure to memorize it!
-If you ever have trouble logging in you can visit the Technology Services Helpdesk via email at: helpdesk@raritanval.edu, via phone at: 908.231.8811 or in person with a photo ID and your G Number to get it resolved.
+If you ever have trouble logging in to Lion's Den you can visit the Technology Services Helpdesk via email at helpdesk@raritanval.edu, via phone at: 908-231-8811 or 908-526-1200 extenion 7887, or in person with a photo ID and your G Number to get it resolved.